Get the Marcus mobile banking app

 The standard deduction is the dollar amount you’re allowed to take on your tax return to reduce your overall taxable income.
 The amount of the deduction is usually adjusted each year for inflation.

 But not everyone may take the standard deduction.
-For example, taxpayers who choose to itemize their deduction (this is when you list and add up your eligible deductions one by one) cannot claim the standard deduction.
+For example, taxpayers who choose to itemize their deductions (this is when you list and add up your eligible deductions one by one) cannot claim the standard deduction.
 The IRS also provides the following list of taxpayers who are not eligible:

 • An individual who was a nonresident alien or dual status alien during the year (certain exceptions may apply).